tdspora/syngen/README.md

 #### MLflow monitoring
-Set the `MLFLOW_TRACKING_URI` environment variable to the desired MLflow tracking server, for instance: http://172.12.82.33:5000/.
+Set the `MLFLOW_TRACKING_URI` environment variable to the desired MLflow tracking server, for instance: http://localhost:5000/.
 You can also set `MLFLOW_ARTIFACTS_DESTINATION` environment variable to the preferred path (including cloud path), where the artifacts should be stored.
-When using Docker, ensure the environmental variable is set before running the containers.
+When using Docker, ensure the environmental variables are set before running the container.

 The provided environmental variables allow to track the training process, and the inference process, and store the artifacts in the desired location.